 Let’s face it, at some point in our lives, we will face a medical crisis, take care of a family member with a major illness, or care for elderly parents.
 What do they all have in common?
 Lots of paperwork.
 Learn how you can organize your medical files and records to give you one less thing to worry about during this time of extensive medical care – plus a FREE medical file printable and checklist for the entire family!

 I know that getting sick is the last thing you want to think about.
 It’s one of the most un-fun topics out there!
 But let me tell you from personal experience going through breast cancer and Hashimoto’s – that having your medical files in order BEFORE you get sick is a life-saver.
 Getting your medical files in order WHEN you get sick is one more thing you have to worry about at a time when you don’t need extra worry.
 Do it now.
 Do it for yourself, your spouse, your kids, your parents.
-Take a couple hours one weekend and do it.
+Take a couple of hours one weekend and do it.
 Here’s how…

 The Accordion File Folder

 Everyone has their preference as to organizational styles for paperwork.
-I normally don’t use the accordion file folder, but in this case, it’s the most practical option.
+The accordion file folder is the most practical option.
 It opens at the top, it has sections separated out, and you don’t need a three-hole puncher if you were to use a binder.
 All you have to do is drop the paperwork in each section.
 Plus, it’s easy to carry to your appointments.
 Quick and easy!

 What to Include